-The landscapes in western region trek are huge, broken only by the massive snow-capped peaks of Api Saipal, Kanjiroba and Dhaulagiri, as dry waves of Khaki-colored ridges spread through the trans-Himalaya as far as the eye can see.
-Rara Lake is known as the Queen of Lakes, and is the biggest lake in Nepal.
-The western region of Nepal hides some of the country's best trekking secrets including spectacular turquoise lakes, timeless Tibetan monasteries and breathtaking high passes.
-Approach from the south ascends from the Hindu lowlands through deep gorges or over high passes into the remote arid landscapes of Do Tarap and outer Dolpo.
-The route goes through the ancient Tibetan salt caravan route and high passes like Numa La (5190m) & Baga La (5070m) and Kagmara –La (4800m) and other very remote area of the country.
+The landscapes in western region trek are huge, broken only by the massive snow-capped peaks of API Saipal, Kanjiroba, and Dhaulagiri, as dry waves of Khaki-colored ridges spread through the trans-Himalaya as far as the eye can see.
+Rara Lake is known as the Queen of Lakes and is the biggest lake in Nepal.
+The western region of Nepal hides some of the country's best trekking secrets including spectacular turquoise lakes, Tibetan monasteries, and breathtaking high passes.
+Approach from the south ascends the Hindu lowlands through deep gorges or over high passes into the remote arid landscapes of Do Tarap and outer Dolpo.
+The route goes through the ancient Tibetan salt caravan route and high passes like Numa La (5190m), Baga La (5070m) and Kagmara –La (4800m) and other very remote area of the country.

-Western region is the habitat of herbal land, unspoiled trans-Himalayan culture, Buddhist monuments; unique human civilization at high altitude is worth a visit.
-With language and traditions quite different from the rest of the country, western Nepal feels in many ways like a earth apart.
-Western Dolpo trekking trail is hard to match for its pristine beauty and rugged charm, where one can still have opportunity to meet the nomadic people and their life style almost untouched and unexplored.
+The Western region is the habitat of herbal land, unspoiled trans-Himalayan culture, Buddhist monuments; unique human civilization at high altitude and is worth a visit.
+With language and traditions quite different from the rest of the country, western Nepal makes you feels in many ways by its beauty.
+Western Dolpo trekking trail is hard to match for its pristine beauty and rugged charm, where one can still have an opportunity to meet the nomadic people and their lifestyle almost untouched and unexplored.
 Brace yourself to experience the most unexplored, ancient and mysterious Western region of Nepal and face the real full challenge of the stunning Himalayan wilderness and primitive civilization.

 Trek Leader and Staffs: